SmithEcophysLab/ecophys_sp2021/MiniQuizzes/miniquiz10_04.08.2021.md

 2. Explain Grime’s Competitive-Stress Tolerant-Ruderal (C-S-R) plant strategy scheme?
 Under what type of environments does each strategy thrive?

-3. Why do different plant strategies exist in the same environment?
+3. Why do different types of plant strategies exist in the same environment?

 4. Why do think you generally do not see plants with small leaves and large seeds?